bbbbbrie/til/saml/auth0-code-samples.md

 # Auth0 Code Samples: SAML Service Provider on laptop in 10 minutes

-The [code samples](https://developer.auth0.com/resources/code-samples) provided by Auth0 (and the accompany documentation) are excellent!
+The [code samples](https://developer.auth0.com/resources/code-samples) provided by Auth0 (and the accompanying documentation) are excellent!
 I was able to spin up an app to act as an SP (Service Provider) on my laptop.
 Users in the generous Auth0 tier are able to log in.

 The tutorial I followed is: